Nethertown railway station: History

-In 1914, the passing loop was expanded to cater for the increased length of trains due to World War I. In May 1916, the shunting neck was extended and an additional 90 yd of sidings were provided.

 The station was host to six LMS caravans from 1937 to 1939.
 The station was particularly busy with passenger traffic in the 1940s–50s when it served the Nethertown military camp, which was training anti-aircraft gunners.
 After the war, it was reused for construction workers building the Sellafield Nuclear plant.

-During the 1970s, the passing loop was removed due to a decrease in traffic and train frequency.
+During the 1970s, the passing loop was removed and southbound platform decommissioned.

-As of August 2019, the only facility at the station is a passenger shelter on the single platform, but up until the early 1970s, the station had more substantial buildings as well as a signal box.
+As of August 2019, the only facility at the station is a passenger shelter on the single platform, but up until the early 1970s, the station had more substantial buildings as well as a signal box; while the station buildings are now in private use, the signal box has been removed.

 Location

 The station is directly on the coast in a spectacular and remote position overlooking the Irish Sea from a small cliff.
 Pearson's 1992 railway guide is moved to comment, "The tiny halts at Braystones and Nethertown are as remote as anything British Rail has to offer....Nethertown station seems suspended between the cliff face and the sands".
-There is a vehicle track from the public highway and a footpath shortcut to the village.

 Since 30 March 2021, the station has been on England's Coast Path with the opening of the St Bees to Silecroft section of the long-distance path.

-On the seaward side, the remains of the sea-filled swimming pool built by the contractors from the camp can be seen.
+Facilities

 A foot level crossing connects the platform to the station approach track, and though this offers step-free access, the platform is too low to allow level access from platform to the train.
 A Harrington hump has been installed to allow easier access on and off the train, the steps which were previously mounted on the platform have been removed.
-Timetable posters are available and there are electric lights during operating hours.
+There is an old payphone in the shelter.

+Passenger volume

+The station is the least used station in Cumbria, and one of the least used in the north west of England.